 For private sector WA award employees, whether unpaid pandemic leave will count towards an employee’s period of continuous employment for accruing long service leave depends on the provisions of the relevant WA award.

-- In most cases, if the WA award contains a long service leave clause which specifies that an employee is entitled to long service leave in accordance with the Long Service Leave Act, the Long Service Leave General Order (which applied to WA award employees prior to 2006), or some other arrangement, then a period of unpaid pandemic leave will count towards an employee’s period of employment for accruing long service leave.
+- If the WA award contains a long service leave clause which specifies that an employee is entitled to long service leave in accordance with the Long Service Leave Act, the Long Service Leave General Order (which applied to WA award employees prior to 2006), or some other arrangement, then a period of unpaid pandemic leave will count towards an employee’s period of employment for accruing long service leave.

 - If the relevant WA award does not contain a long service leave clause, then a period of unpaid pandemic leave will not count towards an employee’s period of employment for accruing long service leave but will not break the employee’s continuous employment.

 All WA awards are available on the Western Australian Industrial Relations Commission website at www.wairc.wa.gov.au or you can contact Wageline on 1300 655 266 for award specific information.